-Macerate the bruised Bael Fruit for twelve hours in five pints (or five litres) of the Distilled Water; pour off and reserve the clear liquor; repeat the maceration a second and third time for one hour, using for each maceration five pints (or five litres) of the Distilled Water; press the marc; and filter the mixed liquids through flannel.
-Evaporate to fifteen fluid ounces (or seven hundred and fifty cubic centimetres), and, when cold, add enough of the Alcohol to produce one pint (or one thousand cubic centimetres) of the Liquid Extract.
-Filter, or otherwise clarify, if necessary.
+Macerate the Bael Fruit for twelve hours in five pints (or five litres) of the Distilled Water; pour off and reserve the clear liquor; repeat the maceration a second and third time for one hour, using for each maceration five pints (or five litres) of the Distilled Water; press the mare; and filter the mixed liquids through flannel.
+Evaporate to fifteen fluid ounces (or seven hundred and fifty cubic centimetres), and, when cold, add enough of the Alcohol to produce twenty fluid ounces (or one thousand cubic centimetres) of the Liquid Extract.

 Dose.-1 to 2 fluid drachms.
 See Appendix I., p.
-57 (Extracta Liquida).
+59 (Extracta Liquida).
 India.
 Eastern Colonies.